Proposed Changes to fare Structure

 - Questions?
 Call a Group Travel Representative at 312-322-6772

-*Metra is not responsible for any inconvenience resulting from delayed, canceled or missed train and/or connections due to mechanical failures, accidents or track obstructions.
+*Metra is not responsible for any inconvenience resulting from delayed, canceled or missed train and/or connections due to mechanical failures, accidents, track obstructions or other issues.